mike14747/hotel-worx-3/docs/REST-API-DOCS.md

 ```
 > ## '/api/rooms/checked-out/:id'
 > * Takes in a room_id parameter in the url.
-> * It sets the room's status to '**clean=0 and occupied=0**'.
+> * It sets the room's status to '**clean=0** and **occupied=0**'.
-> * It returns status code 200 and a 'Room checked-out status was successfully updated!' message if successful.
+> * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It returns status code 400 and a 'Could not update room checked-out status... please check your request and try again!' message if unsuccessful.
+> * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.

 **DELETE methods:**
 > ## '/api/rooms/:id'
 > * Takes in a room_id parameter in the url.
-> * It returns status code 200 and a 'Room was successfully deleted!' message if successful.
+> * If successful, it returns status code 200 and a JSON object including things like "affectedRows", "insertId" and such.
-> * It returns status code 400 and a 'Room could not be deleted... please check your request and try again!' message if unsuccessful.
+> * If unsuccessful, it console logs the error and returns status code 500 and a "Request failed... please check your request and try again!" message.

 ---